-- A. No revenue from transactions with a single external customer amounted to 10% or more of the Group total revenue during the years ended 31 March 2018 and 2017. - B. Operating segments' profit are measured at pre-tax income basis, the income taxes are not allocated to reporting segments for the purpose of making decisions about resource allocation and performance assessment. - C. The Group provide the average of deposits and loans to assess the performance, the disclosed measure amounts of assets and liabilities are zero.
+- A. No revenue from transactions with a single external customer amounted to 10% or more of the Group total revenue for the nine-month periods ended 30 September 2018 and 2017. - B. Operating segments' profit are measured at pre-tax income basis, the income taxes are not allocated to reporting segments for the purpose of making decisions about resource allocation and performance assessment. - C. The Group provide the average of deposits and loans to assess the performance, the disclosed measure amounts of assets and liabilities are zero.